Moesif/moesif-browser-js/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-This SDK is a browser side middleware that automatically captures _outgoing_ API/AJAX calls and sends to [Moesif's](https://www.moesif.com) AI-powered API analytics service.
+This SDK is a browser side middleware that captures AJAX API calls and user context and sends to [Moesif's](https://www.moesif.com) API analytics service.

+_If you're using a Moesif server SDK to instrument your APIs serverside, you can use moesif-browser-js to collect additional customer context like email, sign up date, and web attribution._

-This SDK can be configured to log API calls to:
+This SDK can log API calls to:

 - Your own APIs (such as APIs powering your Single Page Apps)
 - 3rd party APIs (such as to Stripe and Twilio)